yager-j/my-portfolio/README.md

 # Previous projects

 ## Circularity app game MVP
-As sole iOS developer for a sustainability tech startup in Malmö I architected and built a native iOS app from scratch for iPhone and iPad.
+As the sole iOS developer for a sustainability tech startup in Malmö I architected and built a native iOS app MVP for iPhone and iPad.

 SwiftUI – VisionKit – Firebase – ARKit – Async/Await – MVVM